Translations

 Introduction

-This article is an update on recent “life, such as it is.”
+This article updates on recent “life, such as it is,” events.
 I hope you are keeping journals.
-This website is one way that I record the life journal of Mrs. Appalachian Irishman and me.
+This website journal is a way by which I record certain life events of Mrs. Appalachian Irishman and mine.

 1978 High School Senior Year

-Recently, I learned that a fellow 1978 high school graduate and classmate retired from the Tennessee National Guard, as a Brigadier General, early this year.
+Recently, I learned that a fellow 1978 high school graduate and classmate retired from the Tennessee National Guard as a Brigadier General early this year.
 I honor him for his service in the Tennessee National Guard.
 I had wondered, in passing thoughts over the last few decades, what had become of him, along with many other classmates.
-As I understand it, his family and he are doing well enough.
-In high school, he had his click.
+As I understand it, his family and he were doing well enough.
+In high school, he had his clique.
 I had mine.
 He was part of the “elite” crowd.
 I was not.
 It doesn't matter now.
-He was not my high school friend, but he seemed to be a good guy.
+He was not a high school friend, but he seemed to be a good guy.
 I liked him well enough.
 I assume that he liked me well enough.
-I hope that he is ready to go Home, if he has taken up the Good Lord's free gift offer.
+Furthermore, I hope that he is ready for everlasting life by having accepted the Lord's invitation to salvation.
 I assume that he has.
-I doubt that he has done full-time ministry or mission work, as I have.
-He, as I assume, has ministered, according to his calling, as I continue to do.
+I doubt that he has served in full-time ministry or cross-cultural mission work, as I have.
+He, as I assume, has ministered according to his calling, as I continue to do.

-As high school seniors, in college preparation English class, we were required to write a research paper.
+As high school seniors in college-preparation English class, we were required to write a research paper.
 I had been working diligently on mine, spending hours of research in the library.
-I lost that research.
-I told my teacher, who passed recently.
-She was “gracious,” in that she “allowed” me to submit my paper late to receive a 64 “F” grade instead of a 0 “F” grade.
-I did the research again.
-I wrote the paper.
-I submitted it late.
-I may still have a hard copy of that paper somewhere.
+I lost the research and told my teacher, the one who passed away recently.
+She was “gracious” in that she “allowed” me to submit my paper late to receive a 64 “F” instead of a 0 “F” grade.
+I did the research again, wrote the paper, and submitted it late.
+(The original paper may be around here somewhere.)
 I got a 64 “F” for late submission, instead of a 0 “F” for no submission at all.
-As I recall, I still passed my senior year high school English class with a “B.” I could have had an “A.” My mother (Betty Lou Wood Ferrell, 11/24/1932 - 12/27/2000) wanted to confront my high school senior year English teacher, to defend me.
+As I recall, I passed my senior year high school English class with a “B.” I could have had an “A.” My mother (Betty Lou Wood Ferrell, 11/24/1932–12/27/2000) wanted to confront my high school senior year English teacher to defend me.
 It was not my fault that, somehow, my first research had gone missing.
-I still wonder if someone took it from my locker, where I had kept it.
+I still wonder if someone took it from my locker where I had kept it.
 Mom and I “took one on the chin.”

 Forty-three years later, as I reflect, my 1978 high school classmate and his deceased mother-in-law are placed in an everlasting perspective.
 Let's move on, shall we?